Episode 250 - In podcasting years, we’re older than America250

 Saving Vincent: A Novel of Jo van Gogh – Joan Fernandez (EF)

-Murder Under the Skin: A Pentecost and Parker Mystery – Stephen Spotswood (EF)
+Murder Under Her Skin: A Pentecost and Parker Mystery – Stephen Spotswood (EF)

 Tell Me Everything – Elizabeth Strout (EF)